tc-seiko/tc-seiko.github.io/notes/data-structures-and-algorithms.md

 - *Worst Case*.
 Insert an element at the beginning of the array.
 You will need to scoot all $$N$$ elements down one spot to make room. $$O(N)$$.
 - *Other Worst Case*.
 Insert an element at the end of the array, but there is no room left in memory.
 The all $$N$$ elements of the array need to be copied to a new location where memory is available. $$O(N)$$.

+##### Amortized Time
+Amortized time is the way to express the time complexity **when an algorithm has the very bad time complexity only once in a while besides the time complexity that happens most of time**.
+Good example would be an ArrayList which is a data structure that contains an array and can be extended.
+Another definition is **average time taken per operation, if you do many operations**.

+Imagine that you want to insert N items into an initially *empty* array.
+And every time you want to insert an element until an array that is *already full*, it copies itself over to a new memory location with double the size (i.e., a *resizing factor* of 2).

+1. You insert 1.
+The empty array finds a new location of size 2, and inserts the 1.
+2. You insert 2.
+The size-2 array is full, but no copying is needed at this time.
+3. You insert 3.
+Before the insert, the size-2 array copies itself over to an array of size 4.
+It has to copy 2 elements over to do this.
+4. You insert 4.
+The size-4 array fills up, but no copying is needed at this time.
+5. You insert 5.
+Before the insert, the size-4 array copies itself over to an array of size 8.
+It has to copy 4 elements over to do this.
+And so on.

+The insertion step is $$O(1)$$ like normal.
+But whats the time complexity associated with all the copying steps?
+It's easier to think about it backwards.
+When the array reaches size N, the most recent copying step took N / 2 steps.
+And when the array reached size N / 2, the most recent copying step took N / 4.
+So the total number of copying steps took:

+$$
+N/2 + N/4 + N/8 + \dots + 2 + 1
+$$

+If you add up that series, you get N. And if the *total copying* steps took N time, and if there were N inserts, you divide N / N and get $$O(1)$$.
+So the copying steps, *on average* are $$O(1)$$.

+**What I don't understand**, though, is that it's highly unlikely that an array will be sized exactly to N. Rather, N items in an array will end up in an array of size N + X because the array kept doubling as you inserted $$1 \dots N$$.
+So the most recent copy was X / 2, which is somewhere between N / 2 and N. In the *worst case*, N is equal to $$\frac{X}{2} + 1$$, which means the the most recent copy was $$N - 1$$.
+So the total number of copying steps took:

+$$
+N - 1 + \frac{N - 1}{2} + \frac{N - 1}{4} + \dots + 2 + 1
+$$

+If you add up *this* series, you get $$(N - 1) + (N - 1) = 2N - 2$$.
+If there are N inserts and you divide $$\frac{2N - 2}{N}$$, you get $$N$$ minus a constant.
+So, isn't the average time for the copying steps $$O(N)$$ in the worst case, *not* $$O(1)$$?

 #### Search
 - *All Cases*.
 Go element-by-element until you find what you're looking for.
 Time complexity depends on where the element is, but because on average this takes $$\frac{N}{2}$$ steps, it is $$O(N)$$ complexity.